-- Counter bending each end of the stretcher will allow it to lay flat after removing from bag. - Depending on the weight of the casualty 2 to 6 persons are required to ensure a efficient carry. - Select a team leader or first aider to issue all instructions to effect a smooth transport. - Elect a team member to be the 'casualties friend' (preferably a first aider if injuries are involved) whose job it is to make sure the casualty is not distressed during the evacuation. - Chose a evacuation route before commencing (plan ahead).
+- Counter bending each end of the stretcher will allow it to lay flat after removing from bag. - Depending on the weight of the casualty 4 to 6 persons are required to ensure a efficient carry. - Select a team leader or first aider to issue all instructions to effect a smooth transport. - Elect a team member to be the 'casualties friend' (preferably a first aider if injuries are involved) whose job it is to make sure the casualty is not distressed during the evacuation. - Chose a evacuation route before commencing (plan ahead).
 If there are unavoidable obstacles extra rescuers may be placed in readiness to help the main carry party. - If possible select a team of similar height to keep the casualty level.
 It is preferable to keep the casualty slightly head up.
 When travelling down slope carry the casualty feet first.
-When carrying up slope carry the casualty head first. - The Saviour Technical stretcher has a low co-efficient of friction and must be secured at all times when on slopes or it may slide under the weight of the casualty.
-This is best effected by fitting the lifting strops into the head haul eyelets and attaching a suitable rope (recommended to be at least Class A EN1891 semi static) The rescuer securing the stretcher must be secure to prevent accidental slipping.
-This is especially important on steep slopes. - The Saviour Technical is NOT designed to be lifted from the ends of the stretcher, but can be made to flex if required for confined space rescue, by lifting or bending from one end. - The Foot Strap must not be used to lift the stretcher.
+When carrying up slope carry the casualty head first. - The Saviour Tactical stretcher has a low co-efficient of friction and must be secured at all times when on slopes or it may slide under the weight of the casualty.
+This is best effected by fitting the Head Haul Strap into the Head haul point eyelet and attaching a suitable rope (recommended to be at least Class A EN1891 semi static) The rescuer securing the stretcher must be secure to prevent accidental slipping.
+This is especially important on steep slopes. - The Foot Strap must not be used to lift the stretcher.
 It is to guide the stretcher when negotiating slopes or past obstacles. - When dragging a casualty remember that the stretcher is a relatively thin skin so choose the route with care. - When evacuating up or down a steep slope a head rope should be used deployed from a suitably secured haul team.
 Rescuers may lift the stretcher whilst the haul party undertakes a co-ordinated haul (or lower) to ensure a smooth passage.
-On steep slopes the security of the individual rescuers must be addressed. - If the Saviour Technical stretcher is vertically lifted or lowered then it is recommended that the Saviour Adjustable Lifting Harness is used for this purpose.
-Saviour Medical Ltd do not take any responsibility for the use of persons own lifting harnesses. - The Saviour Technical stretcher, with a casualty in place, may be fitted directly into a suitable basket stretcher without decanting the casualty.
+On steep slopes the security of the individual rescuers must be addressed. - If the Saviour Tactical stretcher is vertically lifted or lowered then it is recommended that the casualty is secured by a separate lifeline that is belayed separately to the haul rope.
+To attach the lifeline to the casualty it is recommended that is correctly attached to a full body harness fitted to the casualty.
+Do not use any other part or component of the stretcher to attach a security lifeline. - The Saviour Tactical stretcher, with a casualty in place, may be fitted directly into a suitable basket stretcher without decanting the casualty.